 5) Imago Relationship Therapy

-Imago Relationship Therapy combines spiritual and behavioral techniques with western psychological techniques of therapy to expose unconscious components that help you choose your mate.
+Imago Relationship Therapy combines spiritual and behavioral couples counseling techniques with western psychological techniques of therapy to expose unconscious components that help you choose your mate.
 In this way, you and your partner are equipped to relate to each other in positive, caring ways.
 The therapist views the couple’s conflict as a solution to the situation rather than the problem.
 Examination of the conflict is the key to finding a solution to disharmony.

 Emotional discord in a relationship is often expressed as dissatisfaction, criticism, or anger.
 This forces you to seek comfort from people outside your relationship.
 Imago Relationship Therapy examines the root of negative emotions and behaviors to find the cause of severed communication between you and your partner.
 Acknowledgment that each partner is communicating differently helps resolves problems.
 Partners learn that disagreements aren’t signs of love loss but are normal occurrences in relationships that can be resolved through communication.

 The inability to communicate in healthy ways is the basis for the majority of problems in a relationship.
 Conflicts are bound to arise in partnerships, but by learning to communicate your positions clearly, you can turn conflict into a constructive discussion.
 Communication is a skill that requires conscious effort.
 What may seem clear to you may not always be fully understood by your partner.
 It’s important for you to speak your mind rather than to expect one another to read moods and body language, which are open to misinterpretation.

 Analysis of the methods you and your partner use to communicate offers insight into misinterpretation.
 A therapist can guide you toward functional forms of communication that alleviate misunderstandings.
 Learning new ways to communicate can seem unnatural at first but will help you and your partner to support and nurture each other.